libxml-raku/LibXML-raku/doc/DocumentFragment.md

 This class is a helper class as described in the DOM Level 2 Specification.
 It is implemented as a node without name.
 All adding, inserting or replacing functions are aware of document fragments.

-As well *all * unbound nodes (all nodes that do not belong to any document sub-tree) are implicit members of document fragments.

 COPYRIGHT
 =========